Saizen click.easy Powder for Injection

 The best areas for injection are loose and soft (flabby) skin away from joints and nerves.

-Use a different injection site each day to lessen the risk of damage to the fat and tissues under the skin.
+Use a different injection site each time to lessen the risk of damage to the fat and tissues under the skin.

 Prepare the injection site according to the instructions given by your doctor, nurse or pharmacist.